Proven-Paradox/shaper-system/Handbook.md

 ------------

 # Chapter 9: Talents
-A character gains a Talent for free at [Level](#level) 1, and again when gaining a Level divisible by 5 (5, 10, 15, ...).
+A character gains a Talent for free at [Max Potential](#max-potential) 1, and again when gaining a Max Potential divisible by 5 (5, 10, 15, ...).

 #### Accelerated Assistance
 When you use an Augment ability, you can also do one of the following: